partigabor/csr-and-esg-index-construction/README.md

+> Originally forked from MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning

+**Find the original description below the line**

+Python code based on a pipeline to measure corporate culture, but modified to accommodate for corporations' CSR and ESG initiatives, including DEI values.

+nlp
+finance
+word-embeddings
+accounting
+corporate
+index
+csr
+esg
+dei

 # Measuring corporations' CSR and ESG initiatives by constructing an index using word-embeddings and machine learning.

 This repository is a built on the work you can find in the original fork, the code has been modified to accomodate for CSR and ESG reports, as well as transcripts of earnings calls.

-**Find the original description below:**
+Major additions: (1) a preprocessor module to handle pdf files (transcripts and reports), and (2) a visualizer module for the results.

 ***